Gobind Singh (VC)

 The Battle of Cambrai was an all-important battle not only because it was an effort by the allied forces to break the Hindenburg Line of the Germans, but also because it was there that tanks were used successfully for the first time in the history of warfare.

-On the night of 30 November and 1 December 1917 east of Poizière, Épehy, France, Lance-Dafadar Gobind Singh was in the midst of the Battle of Cambrai, when his regiment was cut off and surrounded by enemy.
+On the night of 30 November and 1 December 1917 east of Poizière, Épehy, France, Lance-Dafadar Gobind Singh was in the midst of the Battle of Cambrai, when his regiment was cut off and surrounded by the enemy.
 An urgent message had to be sent to the brigade headquarters giving the position of the regiment.
 The route was a 2-mile stretch over open ground, under constant observation and enemy fire.
 Singh volunteered and not only delivered the message but also undertook a return message and a subsequent one.
 He survived enemy machine gun fire directed at him on all three occasions although his horses were killed every time.
+He was one of six men from India to receive the Victoria Cross during World War 1.

 The Citation

 Details

 On 1 December 1917 when the 2nd Lancers was surrounded by the enemy brigade, the situation became very tense because the headquarters was about two miles from this place (Épehy-France).

 At this time volunteers were called for to carry a message giving the position of the regiment to the headquarters on the outskirts of Pozieres.
-Lance Dafadar Govind Singh and Sowar Jot Ram were selected and given duplicate messages and two different routes.
+Lance Dafadar Gobind Singh and Sowar Jot Ram were selected and given duplicate messages and two different routes.
 Both of them started immediately on a gallop.
 Jot Ram was killed as he tried to make his way through the valley.
 L/Dfr.
-Govind Singh was given the open, more difficult route which was under constant enemy fire.
-He had travelled about half a mile of the lower ground when his horse was killed by a machine gun fire.
+Gobind Singh was given the open, more difficult route which was under constant enemy fire.
+He had travelled about half a mile of the lower ground when his horse was killed by machine gun fire.
 For some time Singh lay still close to his horse, then judging he was no longer watched, he got up and began to run on foot.
 Immediately there was a burst of machine gun fire upon him.
 He trembled over as if shot and waited before getting up again and running.
 By repeating this process varied by wriggling along the ground, he reached the brigade headquarters.

 A return message now had to be sent and he volunteered to take this too.
 He was given another horse and started back taking the high ground south of the valley until he reached the German post.
 Then dipping down and across the sunken road he had covered two-thirds the distance when his horse was shot and he had to make the rest of his way on foot amid raining machine gun fire.